Hussain053/hussain-portfolio/README.md

 ## 📌 About

-I am a second-year Information Technology engineering student with an interest in frontend development and Python.
+I am a second-year Information Technology engineering student with an interest in software development and Python.

 This portfolio showcases my: